 5. Arabic is a language of strategic importance

 The United States has become active in the region for many years, increasing its presence.
-Russia has followed suit, and China just voiced its interest in becoming more involved in the Middle East.
+Russia has followed suit, and China voiced its interest in becoming more involved in the Middle East.

 Arabic Language Courses in India

-Many want to learn to pursue a hobby or joy of learning.
+Many want to learn to pursue a hobby or the joy of learning.
 By studying Arabic at a college or university, you will gain complete knowledge of reading formal Arabic, which will undoubtedly assist you in your academic research and career.

 Final thought